jackmaden/philosophybreak/src/pages/articles/why-zombies-cause-problems-brain-science-consciousness/index.md

 ![David J. Chalmers consciousness](./davidjchalmers.jpg "David J. Chalmers: the bad boy rock star of the consciousness world.")

-If brain activity and conscious experience were sufficiently bound by current scientific explanations, Chalmers argues in his book [The Conscious Mind](http://www.amazon.com/gp/product/0195117891/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0195117891&linkId=17c460a9634b6fbce9ec8a22d88884e9), then zombies would be inconceivable: the idea of them would make no sense to us.
+In his book [The Conscious Mind](http://www.amazon.com/gp/product/0195117891/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0195117891&linkId=17c460a9634b6fbce9ec8a22d88884e9), Chalmers argues that if describing brain activity was sufficient for providing a complete explanation of consciousness, then zombies would be inconceivable.
+The idea of them would make no sense to us, because it would be impossible to separate brain activity and consciousness — even conceptually.

-But zombies clearly _are_ conceivable — we can easily imagine and discuss them — so brain activity and consciousness are _not_ sufficiently bound by the physical explanatory framework or concepts we use to describe them.

-In other words, we have no concept of nor explanation for how physical ‘stuff’ in the brain possibly gives rise to our rich inner conscious lives.
-There is a yawning gap — unbridgeable by our current approach.
+So, that zombies _are_ conceivable is a big deal.
+It indicates that understanding brain activity brings us no closer to understanding why consciousness emerges the way it does.

 ## Brain science doesn’t tell us how or why consciousness arises — or even what it's for